-Note: Reimbursement will be limited to SAMBA's cost had you used a participating pharmacy minus the copayments described above.
+Note: Reimbursement will be limited to SAMBA's cost had you used a participating pharmacy minus the copayments described on page 52.

-- By mail The Plan will send you information on the Medco Health Home Delivery service: - 1.
-Ask your doctor to give you a new prescription for up to a 90-day supply of your regular medication plus refills, if appropriate; - 2.
+- By mail - The Plan will send you information on the Medco Health Home Delivery Service:

+- 1. Ask your doctor to give you a new prescription for up to a 90-day supply of your regular medication plus refills, if appropriate; - 2.
 Complete the patient profile questionnaire the first time you order under the program; and - 3.
-Complete a mail order envelope, enclose your prescriptions, and mail them along with the required copayment \$10 generic, \$35 formulary name brand and \$50 non-formulary name brand for each prescription or refill to:
+Complete a mail order envelope, enclose your prescriptions, and mail them along with the required copayment for each prescription or refill to:

-Medco Health Home Delivery Pharmacy Service P. O. Box 1016 Summit, NJ 07902-9884
+Medco Health Home Delivery Pharmacy Service P. O. Box 2201 Pittsburgh, PA 15230-2201